Misbah Muzaffer, DDS

-Misbah Muzaffer is a third year dental student at West Virginia University’s School of Dentistry.
+Misbah Muzaffer is recent graduate of the West Virginia University’s School of Dentistry.
 She graduated Valedictorian at Graham High School in 2014 and Summa Cum Laude with Honors at Bluefield College in 2017 with a Bachelor of Science in Biology and minors in History and Chemistry.

 Ms. Muzaffer was born in Welch, WV in a Muslim household where her father (Dr. Muzaffer) practiced as a Pediatrician and still does today.
 Islam resides at the core of their beliefs and actions, and is why Dr. Muzaffer chose to work in a medically underserved community: because the people needed him.
 Volunteering at his clinic, Ms. Muzaffer was humbled and able to learn about the many challenges that face our rural and medically underserved communities from a young age.